 Sensing a rocket's 'heartbeat'

-The rumblings of a rocket on the launch pad picked up by instrumentation destined for Mars.
+The rumblings of a rocket on the launch pad are picked up by instrumentation destined for Mars.
 Imperial College London has designed small seismometers to detect tremors on the Red Planet.
-These devices are so sensitive they will even detect the imperceptible (to our ears) vibrations of the static launch vehicle.
-The signal is converted here to a sound file that is audible.
+These devices, which have been fitted to the InSight lander, are so sensitive they will even detect the imperceptible (to our ears) vibrations of the static launch vehicle.
+The signal is converted here to a sound file that has been sped up 20 times to make it audible.

 -